They are returning!

 The Abraeus Parvulus beetle, the Flaviporus Citronellus fungus and the Green Shield-Moss are among the rare species that can be found in the Sihlwald today.

-A large amount of deadwood and forests in which the natural cycle is intact.
-The Sihlwald increasingly fulfils these requirements for habitats of so-called «demanding species».
-For the past 25 years, nature has been given priority here and rare or even thought to be extinct species are returning to the Sihlwald on the Central Plateau.
+A large amount of deadwood and forests in which the natural cycle is intact are prerequisites for habitats of so-called «demanding species».
+The Sihlwald increasingly fulfils these requirements.
+For the past 25 years, nature has been given priority here and rare or even thought to be extinct species are returning to the Sihlwald on the Swiss Central Plateau.
 This is also the case with the Abraeus Parvulus beetle.